vipi-n/swe-101/hld/youtube.md

 3. Client uploads the video binary **directly to S3** using the presigned URL.
 4. S3 emits an event notification upon upload completion.

+> **S3 Event Notifications:** When an object is created in S3, it can trigger events to **SNS**, **SQS**, **Lambda**, or **EventBridge**.
+For our system, the `s3:ObjectCreated:CompleteMultipartUpload` event signals that the full video file is ready for post-processing.
+This decouples the upload path from the processing path.

 #### What Do We Store for Video Data?

+Finally, when it comes to storing video, it's worthwhile to consider **what** we'll be storing.
+Understanding this will inform what deep dives we'll need to do later to clarify how we'll process videos to enable our system to successfully service our functional and non-functional requirements.
+Let's look at some options.

 ##### ❌ Bad Solution: Store the Raw Video

 - Storing only the raw, original video format is problematic.
-- Different devices and browsers support different codecs and containers.
+- Different devices and browsers support different **codecs and containers**.
+An iPhone may not support the same format as an Android device or a web browser.
-- Users on slow connections can't stream high-resolution video.
+- Users on slow connections can't stream high-resolution video — there's no way to serve a lower-quality version.
 - No support for adaptive streaming.
+- A single large file means long download times and no ability to start playback quickly.

 ##### ✅ Good Solution: Store Different Video Formats

 - Transcode the original video into **multiple formats** (different codec + container combinations).
+- For example: H.264/MP4 for broad compatibility, VP9/WebM for Chrome, H.265/HEVC for newer Apple devices.
 - Supports a wider range of devices and resolutions.
+- Allows serving different quality levels (1080p, 720p, 480p) based on user's bandwidth.
-- Still has issues with large monolithic files for streaming.
+- Still has issues with **large monolithic files** for streaming — the client must download a significant portion before playback can begin.

 ##### ✅✅ Great Solution: Store Different Video Formats as Segments

-- Split each video format into **small segments** (a few seconds each).
+- Split each video format into **small segments** (a few seconds each, typically 2-10 seconds).
 - Store segments in S3.
 - Generate **manifest files** that index these segments.
 - Enables **adaptive bitrate streaming** — the client can switch between formats mid-playback based on network conditions.
+- If a user's bandwidth drops while watching in 1080p, the player can seamlessly switch to 720p or 480p for the **next segment** without interrupting playback.
+- This is exactly how services like YouTube, Netflix, and Twitch work in production.

 #### Diagram: Video Upload Flow